PhoenixTales/phoenix-docs/mechanics/storydriven.md

 This understanding of what a game should be forms the basis to several design decisions regarding our gameplay.
 But what makes this gameplay *story-driven*?

 In consequence of a believable simulated stage of this gothic drama we want to make, the story and the world as the stage of the story should evolve on their own, if the player interferes with it or not.
+Making everything player-dependent, so that he has full control about everything, is not what we mean by interactivity.
+On the contrary, he should *not* have control about the story, but he should be able to interact with everything that happens in a believable way according to his chosen role.

 In that it is story driven, it is of course pre-narrated to a high degree, but not in a linear way, but in what we may call a multi-dynamic-simultaneous narrative.
 It is...